Santa's Workshop (film)

 Santa's Workshop is the first "Silly Symphonies" titled cartoon to develop with RCA's Photophone synchronization early-in-film sound system.

 The short features the first of the Marches Militaires by Franz Schubert.

+A sequel, The Night Before Christmas, partially based on the 1823 poem "A Visit from St. Nicholas", was made the year after, portraying Santa leaving the toys in a house with nine children.

 Plot summary

-As Santa flips through his book containing the names of every boy and girl in the world, he realizes that little Emily has a blank space next to her name.
-This means he didn't receive a letter from her last year and in turn, Emily didn't receive any toys.
-It's up to Santa and his elves to make Emily's Christmas twice as nice this year.
 Some elves are cleaning Santa's Sleigh and reindeer while singing, preparing for the sleigh ride on Christmas Eve.
+In his workshop, Santa Claus reads through each letter sent from every boy and girl asking for toys.
 Santa's little helpers hurry to finish the toys, which come to life and march into Santa’s bag, so he can embark on his journey around the globe.